Learning Over Dirty Data with Minimal Repairs: Minimal Repair (MR)

-However, Algorithm \ref{alg:SVMapproximate} may miss some examples that are in the minimal imputation set, i.e., false negative.
-The following theorem bounds the probability of such an event. \begin{theorem} Let $g(x_{ij})$ denote the probability density function of the ground-truth value for missing value $x_{ij}$ in incomplete training set $X$.
-If missing values in $X$ are independent, the probability that an incomplete example $\mathbf{x}_i$ that belongs to the minimal imputation set of $X$ but not returned by Algorithm~\ref{alg:SVMapproximate} is:
+\begin{corollary} If the probability distribution of each missing value is known, and we let $g(x_{ij})$ denote the probability density function of the ground truth value for the missing value $x_{ij}$ in the incomplete training set $(\mathbf{X},\mathbf{y})$.
+If missing values in $\mathbf{X}$ are independent, the probability that an incomplete sample $\mathbf{x}_i$ in minimal repair not returned by Algorithm 1 in the main content is: